3. Jesus the bread of life, 6:1-71

 uJmin "you" - to you.
 Dative of indirect object.

-oJti "that" - Introducing a dependent statement expressing what Jesus had told them.
+oJti "that" - Introducing a dependent statement of indirect speech expressing what Jesus had told them.

 elqein (ercomai) aor. inf. "can come" - to come.
 Complementary infinitive, completing the sense of "[no one] is able".
 "It is impossible for anyone to come to me", Barclay.